It’s Not Your Fault if He’s Abusive

 It’s your fault.
 Your abuser has you believe you are the problem.
 You did something that made him angry, and you had it coming.

 You often end up in the hospital having been badly injured from beatings.
 But you can’t leave him.
 You are too afraid.
-He will find you and kill you or hurt you badly for leaving him.
+He will find and kill you or hurt you badly for leaving him.

 It’s the most tragic of abuse.
 No one knows the conditions you’ve been living under.
 Who do you reach out to for help?